 1301.
 Understanding Multicultural America (3).
 Cultural diversity in the U.S. as studied by anthropologists.
 Ethnographic descriptions of African-Americans, Hispanics, Native Americans and other groups.
-Fulfills core Social and Behavioral Sciences requirement.
-(Fulfills the state standard requirement in multicultural education for education majors.)Back to Top
+Fulfills the state standard requirement in multicultural education for education major and fulfills the university's multicultural requirement.

 2100.
-[ANTH 2100, , 2401] Physical Anthropology Laboratory (1).
+[ANTH 2100, 2401] Physical Anthropology Laboratory (1).
 Corequisite: ANTH 2300.
 Study of human and nonhuman primary biodiversity via skeletal biology and evolution concepts.
 Topics include anthropometrics, diet surveys, genetics, and exercises designed to explore human biodiversity issues.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 2300.
 [ANTH 2301] Physical Anthropology (3).
 Corequisite: ANTH 2100.
 Topics include human genetics, health, diet, and issues of human and nonhuman primate evolution.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 2301.
 [ANTH 2302] Introduction to Archaeology (3).
 Introduces archaeology and what it has told us about our past, from the earliest beginnings to the birth of civilization.
 Fulfills core Social and Behavioral Sciences requirement.

 2306.
 Anthropology at the Movies (3).
 Examines how anthropology, archaeology, and physical anthropology are portrayed in mainstream movies as a springboard for discussing important topics about culture and science.
-Fulfills core Humanities requirement.
+Fulfills core Language, Philosophy, and Culture requirement.

 2308.
 Forensic Sciences (3).
 An introductory course focusing on basic principles of criminalistics.
 Experts from academia and law enforcement will provide guest lectures on specific topics.